 WiFi can be offered by several cable service providers all over the world.
 So you can subscribe to your local cable provider’s Internet plans or opt for more popular ones.
 Hotspot Internet services, on the other hand, are mostly provided by mobile companies like Verizon extra.

 Read also: VPN vs RDP – What’s the Difference

 Infrastructure and Technology

-Wi-Fi technology employs radiofrequency waves to create access points for its users.
+WiFi technology employs radiofrequency waves to create access points for its users.
 The most common network protocols that it follows are ‘IEEE 802.11.’
 It creates a LAN network with the help of its wireless infrastructure and transmits its signals over an estimated range.
-So, devices in the vicinity of a Wi-Fi network can easily receive and transmit information without any interruptions.
+So, devices in the vicinity of a Spectrum WiFi network can easily receive and transmit information without any interruptions.

-Hotspot, on the other hand, is just an access point for a Wi-Fi setup.
+A hotspot, on the other hand, is just an access point for a WiFi setup.
 Therefore, the signals are weaker and even get diminished in crowded areas.

 Hotspot Internet services are mostly offered by big businesses controlling public space.
 So, no matter how many people use the Internet service at a hotspot, the settings can only be controlled by the administrator.

 In terms of the coverage area, hotspot signals take the lead.
 Various WiFi devices have a limited range because the network is using the 2.4 GHz, frequency band.
 The normal range that is guaranteed by most of the WiFi setups is 32 meters.
 More advanced WiFi setups that use a 5 GHz frequency band can reach larger distances than this.
 You can also use a WiFi repeater or extender to enable the signals to cover more area.